 - Billings, J. et al. The Liquor Problem.
 A summary of Investigations Conducted by the Committee of Fifty, 1893-1903.
 Boston: Houghton, Mifflin, 1905.

 - Denver’s great convention; opening of the Woman’s Christian Temperance Union conclave.
-New York Times, October 29, 1892.
-(Mary Hunt addressed the assemblage.)
+New York Times, Oct 29, 1892.

 - Frances Willard’s work; Encouraging reports made at the W.C.T.U. convention.
 Great progress made in England.
 Woman’s influence for good, in the world was never so srong as now- vice forced to the background.
-New York Times, November 17, 1894.
-(Reported that efforts of Mary Hunt had led to gains in prohibition through local option.)
+New York Times, Nov 17, 1894.

 - Ohles, J. The imprimatur of Mary H. H. Hunt.
 J School Health, WS, 1978, 48, 477-478.